bolmaster2/http-signature/README.md

 ```

 ### Rack middleware for incoming requests
-I've written a quite sloppy but totally usable rack middleware that validates every incoming request.
+I've written a quite sloppy but totally usable rack middleware that validates incoming requests.

 #### General Rack application
 Sinatra for example